Table of Contents

 The Embark company sponsors the International Partnership for Dogs (IPFD).
-The IPFD consortium standardizes genetic testing of dogs throughout the world.
-As part of their sponsorship, members must disclose their accreditations, mishandling protocols, licenses and patents, and genetic-testing lists publicly.
+The IPFD consortium standardizes the genetic testing of dogs throughout the world.
+Members must publicly disclose their accreditations, mishandling protocols, licenses and patents, and genetic-testing lists as part of their sponsorship.
 In other words, Embark allows full transparency into their work.
 That’s an excellent thing.

 - Embark IS on the expensive side.
 You’ll need to look at everything you’re getting and decide whether it’s worth the investment.